dubl3a/dublea_conky/README.md

 4. Add `if_up - endif ` objects for existing network to hide when not connected
 5. Add LAN connection to display when hard wired also leveraging `if_up | endif ` objects
 6. Add `if_mounted - endif` objects for Network Storage boxes to hide when not at home
+7. Create install.sh
-7. Add boxes for USB\Removal Media with `if_mounted - endif` objects
+8. Add boxes for USB\Removal Media with `if_mounted - endif` objects
-8. Auto add Storage box devices and objects
+9. Auto add Storage box devices and objects
-9. Create Second Config: conky2.conf
+10. Create Second Config: conky2.conf
 	* Calendar
     * Weather
     * To-Do list (linked to Google or other)
     * netstat \ firewall stats
     * Fill with other (quote\joke\image of the day; rss feed; reddit feed)
-10. Add AMD Support (would require testers)
+11. Add AMD Support (would require testers)